amphi-/learnFA/README.md

 GENERAL INFORMATION
 ============================
-- this App is designed to give students the possibility to learn for their finals in an easy and intuitive way
+- this Android App is designed to give german speaking students of the subject IT-Specialist (Fachinformatiker) the possibility to learn for their finals in an easy and intuitive way

 - this app is free to use, but may contain advertising